Growth Through Adversity

 Some of the challenges you face are natural outcomes of the path you’re on.

-They come from the process of growth itself:
+They come from the process of living and taking on responsibility:

 You don’t feel ready.